 The Graduate Incentive Scholarship is funded by the Graduate School and covers all or part of a student’s tuition and fees.
 The appointing program sends scholarship offers to students who apply to the program, including information about the amount and duration of the award and the terms of the offer.
 Students must maintain all of the required eligibility requirements in their offer letter to maintain their tuition scholarship.

 Established in 2009 by department faculty, this award recognizes exemplary second year graduate students for their (a) academic achievement, (b) critical thinking skills, (c) initiative and motivation, (d) professionalism, and (e) potential for leadership/success in the field of food and nutrition.
-Students must be enrolled in the program during the fall semester in which they apply and subsequent spring semester with a graduate GPA ≥3.75 and no grade lower than a B in any course to qualify for this award.
+Students must be enrolled in either the Nutrition & Dietetics (undergraduate) or Nutrition Sciences (graduate) program during the fall semester in which they apply and subsequent spring semester with a GPA 3.5 and no grade lower than a C in any course to qualify for this award.
 Students will submit an application packet which includes academic information, professional experience, written responses to essay questions, and a personal statement.

 Current students will be sent information on how they can apply for the scholarship in October each year.
 Awards will be disbursed in the spring semester.
 Information can also be found on the blackboard home pages for graduate students.